-Note: Starting with the 6.22 release, early access to new options for scorecard reports and dashboards, called Scorecard Widgets, will be rolled-out in a Beta phase to the existing Horizon Analytics preview phase participants.
+Note: Starting with the 6.22 release, early access to new options for scorecard reports and dashboards, called Scorecard Widgets, will be rolled-out in phases to the existing Horizon Analytics preview phase participants.
 Scorecard Widgets have enhanced capabilities and tools designed specifically for scorecard data.
-For more information on Scorecard Widgets or Horizon Analytics, refer to Beta: Scorecard Widgets Overview or Horizon Analytics, respectively.
+For more information on Scorecard Widgets or Horizon Analytics, refer to Scorecard Widgets Overview or Horizon Analytics, respectively.

 Types of Scorecard Reports